How To Pay Less for Your TV and Movies

 - Endless entertainment: stream hundreds of thousands of films and TV episodes from BBC iPlayer, Netflix, Prime Video, Now, Disney+ and more, plus listen to millions of songs.
 Subscription fees may apply.

 - Live and free TV: watch live TV, news and sport with subscriptions to BT Sport, Sky News, Eurosport, and more.
-Stream for free with ITVX, All 4, PlutoTV, YouTube, Freevee and more.
+Stream for free with ITVX, Channel 4, PlutoTV, YouTube, Freevee and more.

 Amazon Prime is a fantastic alternative to Sky TV package deals in general, and it makes good sense to take a look at it as a potential cheaper alternative to Sky.
 An added bonus is they have recently started to offer live sports – having provided full coverage of the US Open and a number of English Premier League games earlier in the year.
 As well as regular coverage of tennis events.